digiscot/digiscot-website/pages/evolution/digital-pioneers/sve.md

 ### What’s been the impact?

-With the use of social media we have reached much more services users.
-In the last three months we have gained 100 more followers on <a target='_blank' href="https://twitter.com">Twitter</a> and have engaged with many new organisations.
+With the use of social media we have reached many more service users.
+In the first three months we gained 100 more followers on <a target='_blank' href="https://twitter.com">Twitter</a> and have engaged with many new organisations.
 Through using <a target='_blank' href="https://slack.com/">Slack</a> in-house, communication is more streamlined, effective and staff are more aware of where others are and what they are working on.

 It is hard to quantify figures but I would say that the recent changes made will have impacted around 200 people.
-In the last month we have had 535 profile visits on Twitter and 21,000 impressions, so the impact can be very wide.
+We recently had 535 profile visits on Twitter and 21,000 impressions, so the impact can be very wide.

 ### Any challenges?